O.K. Corral (building)

 The O.K.
 Corral (Old Kindersley) was a livery and horse corral from 1879 to about 1888 in the mining boomtown of Tombstone, Arizona Territory, in the southwestern United States near the border with Mexico.

 Despite its association with the Gunfight at the O.K.
 Corral, the historic gunfight did not take place within or next to the corral on Allen Street, but in a narrow lot on Fremont Street, six doors west of the rear entrance to the corral.
 The lot was between Harwood's home and C. S. Fly's 12-room boarding house and photography studio.

 The 1957 film Gunfight at the O.K.
 Corral made the shootout famous and the public was incorrectly led to believe it was the actual location of the altercation.
 Despite the historical inaccuracy, the corral is marketed as the location of the shootout, and visitors can pay to see a re-enactment of the gunfight.
 The corral is now part of the Tombstone Historic District.

 Origins

 At the time of the gunfight on October 26, 1881, the O.K.
-Corral and Livery was one of eight liveries and corrals in the city of about 5,300 residents, excluding Chinese and children.
+Corral and Livery was one of eight liveries and corrals in the city of about 5,300 residents, excluding Chinese people and children.
 The others included the Dexter Livery (owned by John Dunbar and Johnny Behan), Pioneer Livery, Tombstone Livery, West End Corral, P.W.
 Smith Corral, C.N.
 Thomas West End Corral, and the Fashion Stables.

 The O.K.
 Corral was owned at the time by "Honest John" Montgomery and Edward Monroe Benson.
 Most residents of the town did not own a horse; when they needed to go out of town, they rented a horse from one of the liveries or corrals.
 The corral and livery also cared for transient stock, and provided buggies, carriages, and wagons with teams of horses.
 As of 1886, they also rented an 11-passenger excursion coach.